 Photographs courtesy Belmond Andean Explorer

-Operates: Belmond Andean Explorer operates all year.
+Operates: Belmond Andean Explorer operates all year, apart from February.

 Location: Belmond Andean Explorer operates two routes: between Cusco and Arequipa via Lake Titicaca, and between Cusco and Puno.
 Both routes operate in both directions.